 The major requirement for entry into the two-year program is that a student must have two academic years remaining, either at the graduate or undergraduate level, or a combination of the two levels.
-Other requirements are passing the Air Force Officer Qualifying Test, passing the Air Force medical examination, a minimum GPA of 2.0 on a 4.0 scale, and successfully completing a six-week field training course.
+Other requirements are passing the Air Force Officer Qualifying Test, passing the Air

+Force medical examination, a minimum GPA of 2.0 on a 4.0 scale, and successfully completing a six-week field training course.

-Students desiring to enter the two-year program must apply late in the calendar year, October-December, preceding the fall quarter in which they intend to enter the program.
+Students desiring to enter the two-year program must apply late in the calendar year, October-November, preceding the fall quarter in which they intend to enter the program.
 This is necessary because the selection process takes place early in the calendar year, January-March, of intended enrollment.
-Application by interested students should be made in writing or by a personal visit to the Professor of Aerospace Studies.
+Application by interested students should be made by contacting the Unit Recruiting Officer.